 “So sorry, Tony, due to the Apex Summit, we have a backlog, but don’t worry, we should get the visas approved in time.”

 On the Thursday before the Sunday departure date:

 “Sorry Tony, can’t do it, you’ll be first in line next week after the Summit is finished.”

 So the itinerary was cancelled and rebooked for two weeks later.
 Our phone calls to the consulate were now daily.

 Like déjà vu, we were still without visas on the Thursday before the Sunday departure, so rather than give up yet again, Tony decided to sit in the Brisbane PNG Consulate on Friday – and he wasn’t going to move until all of the paperwork was signed off.

-Our ‘slogan’ is ‘from script to screen’ – and this is just one example of how hard we work for our clients behind the scenes!
+This is just one example of how hard we work for our clients behind the scenes!

 Whatever it takes to create a video you love, the answer is yes